-LifeFit Group MidCo GmbH (hereafter the "Company" or "MidCo") was incorporated on 13 March 2019 and organized under the laws of Germany as a "Gesellschaft mit beschränkter Haftung" for an unlimited period.
+LifeFit Group MidCo GmbH (hereafter the "Company" or "MidCo") was incorporated on 13 March 2019 and organized under the laws of Germany as a "Gesellschaft mit beschränkter Haftung" (limited liability company) for an indefinite period.
 It was acquired by LifeFit Group TopCo GmbH ("TopCo") on 31 May 2019 and was renamed LifeFit Group MidCo GmbH (previously INOS 10-016 GmbH).
-The parent of MidCo (100% share) is hence LifeFit Group TopCo GmbH, Munich, and the ultimate parent of the group is Fitness First Luxembourg S.C.A., which has its registered office in Luxembourg.
+The parent of MidCo (100% share) is hence LifeFit Group TopCo GmbH, Munich, and the ultimate parent of the Group is Fitness First Luxembourg S.C.A., which has its registered office in Luxembourg.

-The registered office of the Company is established in Munich, the business address is Hanauer Landstraße 148a, 60314 Frankfurt am Main, and the commercial register number is HRB no. 248092 in Munich.
-The financial year of the Company starts on 1 November and ends on 31 October.
-The first financial year starts on 13 March 2019 and ends on 31 October 2019.
-However, the results for this year refers primarily to the period from 1 July to 31 October 2019, since the material operative business began from the date of purchase of three subsidiaries on 1 July 2019 (Fitness First Germany GmbH, Elbgym GmbH and Barry's Bootcamp GmbH).
+The registered office of the Company is established in Munich, the business address is Hanauer Landstrasse 148a, 60314 Frankfurt am Main, and the commercial register number is HRB no. 248092 at Munich Local Court.
+The fiscal year of the Company starts on 1 January and ends on 31 December.
+The first fiscal year starts on 13 March 2019 and ends on 31 December 2019.
+However, the results for this year refer primarily to the period from 1 July to 31 December 2019, since the material operating business began from the date of purchase of three subsidiaries on 1 July 2019 (Fitness First Germany GmbH, Elbgym GmbH and Barry's Bootcamp GmbH).

-Reorganization of the Fitness First Luxembourg S.C.A., Luxembourg (hereafter: LifeFit Group)
+Reorganization of Fitness First Luxembourg S.C.A., Luxembourg (hereafter LifeFit Group)

-During restructuring that occurred before the financial year end of 31 October 2019, the LifeFit Group acquired several new entities, created new intermediary holding companies (TopCo and MidCo) to run newly acquired businesses and sold two companies.
+During restructuring that occurred before the fiscal year-end on 31 December 2019, Fitness First Luxembourg S.C.A., Luxembourg, acquired several new entities and established new intermediary holding companies (TopCo and MidCo) to run newly acquired businesses.
+At the same time, it sold two companies.

-Structure chart after restructuring:
+Organization chart after restructuring:

-Structure chart before restructuring (as of 31 October 2018 - essentially also valid until 30 June 2019):
+Organization chart before restructuring (as of 31 December 2018 - essentially also valid until 30 June 2019):